johnkhub/Core/API/AccessControl.md

 Access Control
 ==============

 There are two levels of security the first is that which is enforced by the database via functions.
 In and of itself it is not completely secure.
-The functions must be correctly invoked by teh service layer
-APIs to secure the system.
+The functions must be correctly invoked by the service layer APIs to secure the system.

 Database level